 Security is built into the Microsoft data processor service for Windows Enterprise from the ground up, starting with the Security Development Lifecycle, a mandatory development process that incorporates privacy-by-design and privacy-by-default methodologies.
 The guiding principle of Microsoft's security strategy is to 'assume breach', which is an extension of the defense-in-depth strategy.
 By constantly challenging the security capabilities of the data processor service for Windows Enterprise, Microsoft can stay ahead of emerging threats.
-For more information on the data processor service for Windows Enterprise responds to a potential data breach according to the security incident response process.
-The data processor service for Windows Enterprise for Windows Enterprise security incident response is implemented using a five-stage process: Detect, Assess, Diagnose, Stabilize, and Close.
+For more information on the data processor service for Windows Enterprise security, please review these resources the data processor service for Windows Enterprise responds to a potential data breach according to the security incident response process.
+The data processor service for Windows Enterprise security incident response is implemented using a five-stage process: Detect, Assess, Diagnose, Stabilize, and Close.
 The Security Incident Response Team may alternate between the diagnose and stabilize stages as the investigation progresses.
 An overview of the security incident response process is below: